albert-stepik-learn/stepik_tour/README.md

 ## Prerequisites

-You must use Python 3.7 or a newer version.
+The application requires Python 3.7 or a newer version.

 ## Installation